Las02/ARGenesInRead/README.md

 strB_1_M96392   Aminoglycoside resistance:Alternate name; aph(6)-Id     1.0     22.32
 ```

-If the program is not giving any arguments or lacking some it will instead use the defaults which are:
+If the program is not given any arguments or lacking some it will instead use the defaults which are:

 ```
 -g : "Unknown3_raw_reads_1.txt.gz"